-To help Procurement and Supplier Quality personnel to recognize their role in ensuring responsible working conditions, Company requires them to participate in training on the issues surrounding global working conditions, as well as how to identify potential risk scenarios that could indicate problems.
+To help Purchasing and Supplier Quality personnel to recognize their role in ensuring responsible working conditions, we provide training on the issues surrounding global working conditions, as well as how to identify potential risk scenarios that could indicate problems.

-Partnering with other automakers and AIAG (the Automotive Industry Action Group), we also provide mandatory training to suppliers in high-risk areas at no cost.
+Partnering with other automakers and AIAG, we also provide mandatory training to suppliers in high-risk areas at no cost.
 Suppliers who attend the training are required to cascade the training materials and messaging to their suppliers, delivering these expectations to a broader audience than we could do directly.
-The training covers multiple aspects of human rights infringements, focusing primarily on forced, compulsory and child labor as well as environmental topics and business ethics.
+The training covers multiple aspects of human rights concerns, focusing primarily on forced, compulsory and child labor as well as environmental topics and business ethics.

 We continue to develop and provide additional training and tools which will be available at no cost to suppliers through our eSupplier Connect Portal, the required communication channel for all FCA US suppliers and through our course offerings during Supplier Training Week, which is conducted several times each year.
 In addition, anyone who has identified potential problems can contact our Sustainability Group at email@example.com